 I love the traditional Bavarian brass band music as much as the next guy, but these days that don’t get “da party sta-sta-started” like these modern sing-along classics.
 So don’t pretend you came to Oktoberfest to use good judgment; just scream right along.
 In no particular order:

 - “Hey!
-Baby”– I’ll be honest here, this is my least favorite song on the list.
+Baby”– I’ll be honest here, this is my least favorite song on the list, and that’s saying something.
+Not sure what, but a lot of something.
 The 1961 original is just fine, but its popularity at the Oktoberfest is due to the 2001 remake by DJ Ötzi.
 Not only is the chorus easy, but The Genius That Is DJ Ötzi added “Ooh!
-Ahh!”
+Ahh!”, cementing his status as a DJ famous for being famous.
 Hugely popular still and, again, no one goes to a beer tent because of their discriminating tastes.
 I hear he’s also done a remake of “Take Me Home, Country Roads”, but there some things in life once heard can’t be unheard, so I’ve yet to listen to it.

 - “Sweet Caroline” – Neil Diamond’s song about a Kennedy are perhaps about as close as one can find on the list to a German love song.
 Couched lyrics with references to awkward moments associated with puberty and lost innocence make it the perfect song for drunken revelry.
 DJ Ötzi also made a remake of this, unfortunately.